GeorgeGkas-zz/WifiFactoryPass-GreekTool/README.md

 correctly Alpha Vesrion.
 Support for NetFaster, Cyta, Wep passwords.

-No more info provided, at least until community ask for it.
+No more info provided, at least until community ask for.